nrwl/nx/docs/shared/packages/detox/detox-plugin.md

 #### Change Testing Simulator/Emulator

-For iOS, in terminal, run `xcrun simctl list` to view a list of simulators on your Mac.
+For iOS, in terminal, run `xcrun simctl list devices available` to view a list of simulators on your Mac.
 To open your active simulator, `run open -a simulator`.
 In `frontend-e2e/.detoxrc.json`, you could change the simulator under `devices.simulator.device`.

 For Android, in terminal, run `emulator -list-avds` to view a list of emulators installed.
 To open your emulator, run `emulator -avd <your emulator name>`.
 In `frontend-e2e/.detoxrc.json`, you could change the simulator under `devices.emulator.device`.